WHAT WE DO

 Through in-school programming, production and distribution of impactful, relevant content and the building of cross-sector partnerships, STEAM the Streets has become a force in the ecosystem to create a more inclusive STEAM career pipeline.

-- Since 2016, STEAM the Streets has directly served over 2,500 youth, in addition to more than 3 million impressions via online media campaigns.
+- Since 2016, STEAM the Streets has directly served over 16,000 youth in person and virtually, in addition to more than 3 million impressions via online media campaigns.

 - A music video we produced about Black Inventors, “Black Made That,” involving over 300 students from Richmond, CA & New Bedford, MA, has garnered 1.5 million cumulative views and 33 thousand shares.
 Educators across the country are using it to engage students around Black History and STEAM.

-- Since 2017, we have released nine episodes of “STEAM Powered,” a video series profiling STEAM professionals of color.
-We utilize the videos for school assemblies, online distribution, and as resources to help close the opportunity gaps.
-You can find these videos in the Discover tab in the STEAM the Streets App.
+- Since 2017, we have released ten episodes of “STEAM Powered,” a video series highlighting the stories of underrepresented professionals and rising amateurs in STEAM career fields.
+We utilize the videos for school assemblies, online distribution, and as resources to help close the opportunity gap.
+You can find all ten videos in the Discover tab in the STEAM the Streets App.

 - Through a long-term partnership from 2016-2020 with Carney Academy in New Bedford, MA, our programming helped double the number of 5th grade students who scored proficient on the Massachusetts Science assessment from 30% to 60%.